SERVER API

 Thinger.io API

-All the examples described in this documentation defines URL endpoints based on a relative path, assuming the host is just your server IP, domain, or just the default Thinger.io server.
-For all calls issued over the default Thinger.io cloud, the host address will be the following:
+All the examples described in this documentation define URL endpoints based on a relative path, assuming the host is just the server IP, domain, or the default Thinger.io server.
+For all calls issued over the default Thinger.io cloud, the host address will be:

-Notice that if you are running the Thinger.io server in your own host or domain, a secure HTTPS request may fail if you do not configure the appropriate SSL certificate.
-You can also use non-secure HTTP for your calls, but it is not recommended in production environments.
+Notice that if the Thinger.io server is being run on a private host or domain, a secure HTTPS request may fail without the configuration of an appropriate SSL certificate.
+While non-secure HTTP can be used for calls, it is not recommended in production environments.

 Authentication API